-When I first got into setting up my smart home, one thing that I was looking for was a way to remotely control things like lamps and small appliances in my kitchen (awesome way to wake up to fresh coffee!)
+When I first set up my smart home, I was looking for a way to remotely control things like lamps and small appliances in my kitchen (awesome way to wake up to fresh coffee!)

 One brand that I looked at was Zuli.
 Now, I have since moved on to Kasa plugs, but I still wanted to share my experiences here.
-And I thought that you may also want to try out these cool little smart plugs for your home automation set ups.
+And I thought you might also want to try these cool little smart plugs for your home automation setups.

 Keep on reading if you want to set up a Zuli Smartplug with Homekit!
 Learn about the Zuli Smartplug, how it works, and how to set it up.